-Trump confirms he held back U.S. aid to Ukraine as controversy swells
+Trump confirms he held back aid to Ukraine as impeachment talk surges

 July 25 phone call to launch a corruption investigation into Biden and his son in return for the U.S. military aid.

-Arriving at the United Nations before his speech to the annual General Assembly, Trump confirmed that he had wanted the money for Ukraine frozen, saying European should countries provide assistance to Kiev, but changed his mind after “people called me.”
+Arriving at the United Nations before his speech to the annual General Assembly, Trump confirmed that he had wanted the money for Ukraine frozen, saying European countries should provide assistance to Kiev, but changed his mind after “people called me.”

 However, Trump told reporters that he still felt other nations should be paying to help Ukraine.
 “The money was paid, but very importantly, Germany, France, other countries should put up money,” Trump said.